-We welcome the BRIDGE projects brochure.
-It shows clearly the different areas they address in terms of technologies or enabled services, the project partners and the geographical coverage.
+We welcome the new BRIDGE projects brochure.
+It gives a very good overview of the technologies and innovations, the projects' partners and the geographical coverage.
 We look forward to welcoming new projects when they start, thus making it a living platform.
+Please also keep an eye on the website for the most up-to-date information!